hyd3r/GuessAnime/README.md

 Powerup images is still under development alongside the UI.
 This version is still using the basic UI that unity provides Chat functions are working for rooms
-Still doesn't have matchmaking functions and the same room name/id is needed to enter a room with your friends
+Still doesn't have matchmaking functions and the same room name/id is needed to enter a room with your friends Only made in a few days for a fun few hours with friends so the code needs to be optimized alot in the future.

 ## Modes
 ### Character Name